dockur/macos/readme.md

 ### How do I enable audio?

   Audio is disabled by default.
-To stream the guest's audio to the browser, add the following environment variable:
+To stream it to the browser, add the following environment variable:

   ```yaml
   environment:
     AUDIO: "Y"
   ```

   Then enable **Audio** under **Settings → Advanced** in the web viewer.
-Audio is only sent while enabled, so it uses no extra bandwidth otherwise.
+The stream is only active while this option is enabled, so it uses no extra bandwidth otherwise.

 ### How do I share files with the host?